Exodus 3:1-15 (NRSV)

 8 When Jacob went into Egypt and the Egyptians oppressed them, then your ancestors cried to the Lordand the Lord sent Moses and Aaron, who brought forth your ancestors out of Egypt, and settled them in this place.

-10 So come, I will send you to Pharaoh to bring my people, the Israelites, out of Egypt.”
+10 So come, I will send (he will serve as an emissary of God, sending being typical of the selection of a prophet) you to Pharaoh to bring my people, the Israelites, out of Egypt.”
 God will act first through a human agent, The call of an individual as servant and messenger of divine will.
 In this act of divine commissioning of Moses, God will act first through a human agent.
 In heeding the cry of the people, we find a precursor to the theme of the Deuteronomic History, especially in Judges and I Samuel.
 The commissioning of a leader is far more elaborate in Judges 6 of Gideon and Saul in I Samuel 9-10.
 The connections with the prophetic call narrative, such as in Isaiah, Jeremiah, and Ezekiel, is a difficult one.
 11 But Moses said to God, “Who am I that I should go to Pharaoh, and bring the Israelites out of Egypt?”
 We see the second movement of the classic prophetic call narrative, the protest of the one who is called.
 The reasons given in other prophetic protests vary from age (Jeremiah 1:6) to unworthiness (Isaiah 6:5).
 Here in Exodus 3 and later in chapter 4 we see Moses protesting in stages.
 First, here in 3:11 is a general demur, “Who am I ....”
 Later in 4:1, the protest becomes, “But suppose they do not believe me.”
 And finally, in 4:10, the plea is lack of ability, “O my Lord, I have never been eloquent ... but I am slow of speech and slow of tongue” (NRSV).
 Like a child trying to avoid an unpleasant task, Moses falls back upon one excuse after another.
 The objection is also part of the prophetic call narrative.
-12 He said, “I will be with you.
+However, one wonders if we might not have here an answer to the dominant question of philosophical anthropology: Who am I?
+The answer of the prophetic call narratives is that the answer arises out of a divine mission, charge, and appointment that transcends the bounds of the humanly possible.
+Self-knowledge comes about when confronted by the mission and call of God, which demand impossibilities of humanity.
+It is knowledge of self, humanity, guilt, and the impossibility of one’s own existence when confronted with the possibilities demand by the divine mission.
+One attains knowledge of oneself by discovering the discrepancy between the divine mission and one’s own being, by learning what one is and what one is to be, yet what one cannot be in one’s own strength.
+The call becomes the prospect of a new ability to be.
+One learns who one is not from within oneself but from the future to which the divine mission leads one.
+We learn who we are only by the history to which the missionary hope leads one.
+In this history of missionary possibilities, one recognizes that we are open to the future and therefore hope for new possibilities of being.
+This means our future is hidden from his in the present and will be revealed to us in the projects that open to us as we fulfill the mission.[7]
+12 He said, “I will be (‘ehyeh, anticipating the etymology of the divine name in verse 14) with you.
 In response to Moses’ first argument that he is a “nobody,” God’s answer is again simple and straightforward, “I will be with you.”
 The clear implication is that God’s presence is enough to overcome objection and to guarantee success.
 The point is that the presence of God is enough to overcome objection and guarantee success.
 And this shall be the sign for you that it is I who sent you, another important aspect of the prophetic call: when you have brought the people out of Egypt, you shall worship God on this mountain.”
-God follows with a “sign” — that after their liberation, the people of Israel will come with Moses to worship on this very mountain.
+God follows with a “sign.”
+The sign could be that God is with him, or that God has sent him, or that hat after their liberation, the people of Israel will come with Moses to worship on this very mountain.
 Like Judges 6, Jeremiah 11 but in contrast with I Kings 22 and Isaiah 6.
 Childs believes the sign is the burning bush, which prefigures devouring fire at Sinai.
-However, since this deliverance in Exodus is not just one of a number of such occasions in the past, but also the most central to the faith, the author includes in it all the familiar language from this tradition having to do with the deliverance from Egypt and the conquest of the Promised Land.
+However, since this deliverance in Exodus is not just one of several such occasions in the past, but also the most central to the faith, the author includes in it all the familiar language from this tradition having to do with the deliverance from Egypt and the conquest of the Promised Land.
 The commissioning of a leader to rescue the people from their distress is presented in a more elaborate fashion in the Deuteronomic History, in Judges 6 (Gideon) and I Samuel 9-10 (Saul).
 The call of Moses becomes a prophetic call narrative.
 This suggests some influence form the prophetic call tradition, especially that of Isaiah, Jeremiah, and Ezekiel.
 This text follows the Deuteronomic pattern of the commissioning of the deliverer.
 It also transforms the deliverer into a prophet, particularly that of Jeremiah.

 13 But Moses said to God, “If I come to the Israelites and say to them, ‘The God of your ancestors has sent me to you,’ and they ask me, ‘What is his name?’ what shall I say to them?”
+In the canonical context, the Hebrews already knew God as Yahweh.
+If we accept the E document and the P document as reflecting history, then the call of Moses is pivotal in identifying the generalized notion of divinity among the patriarchs with the revelation of who God is on Mt.
+Horeb.
 14 God said to Moses, “I Am Who I Am.”
 The four-letter name of God YHWH, known as the Tetragrammaton ("the four letters").
 Instead, God responds with the Hebrew sentence ehyeh asher ehyeh, which can mean either "I am who I am," or "I will be who I will be."
+It suggests that the nature of the Lord will become evident n the actions of the Lord.
 The relationship between this enigmatic sentence and the name YHWH which only appears later in the passage (v.
 15) is that the name is based on the root of the verb "to be." scholars hypothesize that the first vowel in the name would have been "a," thus the common spelling "Yahweh."
-If the name is really to be vocalized this way, then it most likely is meant to be a causative form of the verb "to be," meaning something like "He causes existence," or "He causes things to be."
+If the name is really to be vocalized this way, then it is meant to be a causative form of the verb "to be," meaning something like "He causes existence," or "He causes things to be."
 This would be a title for Israel's God that identifies God as creator, the originator of all that exists.
-He said further, “Thus you shall say to the Israelites, ‘I Am has sent me to you.’
+He said further, “Thus you shall say to the Israelites, ‘I Am (’Ehyeh, a shorter form of the explanation) has sent me to you.’
 A passage much reflected upon by biblical scholars”

 Ezekiel 20:5-6 (NRSV)